Engineering-Research-and-Development/true-connector/doc/TRUEConnector/prerequisite.md

 options can contain filter like

 ```
-from="192.168.1.12" ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABA...etc...mnMo7n1DD username
+ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABA...etc...mnMo7n1DD username
 ```

-This will enforce that user can log in into server using key authentication only from IP address 192.168.1.12
+This will enforce that user can log in into server using key authentication.

-Make sure to change IP address to fit real use case.
-This additional layer of security, with IP address restriction , should be taken with caution.
-Client IP address should be fixed and must not change in time.
-Also, if client is behind some router or firewall then client machine IP address will not be the one reaching server.

 Once public-key is uploaded to authorized_keys, user requesting access to the server should securely receive public and private key.
 User can verify that connection with following: